mikalshrestha/ImageClassificationAndroid/README.md

 # ImageClassificationAndroid
-Implementation of image classification using custom CNN model in edge devices.
+Implementation of image classification using custom CNN model in Android.

 ## - Output: